 As Jumping Jacks are now quite old and haven’t been around for some time, they’ve become collectable items.
 If you have any old ones lying around in a drawer or the attic they might be worth something!
 There’s a healthy trade in these and other vintage fireworks (on the basis of collecting them, not for letting off) among collectors.
-We have a whole sub-forum dedicated to these items and other vintage pyro in our busy online community: Vintage Fireworks Forum.
+I have a whole sub-forum dedicated to these items and other vintage pyro in my busy online community: Vintage Fireworks Forum.

 Thanks to UKFR Forum member TONYB for kindly supplying the photos used on this page.

 If you are following the Beginner’s Guides then you can click here to return to that page.
 Alternatively you can click here to see the main menu of each firework type in this section if you want to read more (or click on the menu at the top of this page to access all of my guides).